Information about Maryland executive agencies and offices is available in the Maryland Manual.

 Secretary of State: The Maryland Secretary of State has a wide scope of authority including the regulation and/or registration of charities, notaries, trademarks, condominiums, extraditions, pardons.
 The Secretary of State is also responsible for publishing the Maryland Register, the Code of Maryland Regulations and the Maryland Contract Weekly.
 However, business registrations and corporate filings are not handled by the Secretary of State, but rather by the State Department of Assessment and Taxation (SDAT), discussed below.

 Information about the Secretary of State's Office - its organization, personnel and contact information - is posted in the Maryland Manual.
-More information about the Office and its operations are posted by the Office web site.
+More information about the Office and its operations is posted on the Office web site.

 Securities: While the registration of business entities in Maryland is handles by SDAT (discussed below), the regulations of securities and the securities industry is handled by the the Attorney General's Office, discussed above.